scrapcomputing/DirtyRatDriver/README.md

 # DirtyRat DOS Mouse Driver

 DirtyRat is a small open source DOS mouse driver that works with the [ISA Blaster](https://github.com/scrapcomputing/ISABlaster) DirtyRat USB Mouse adapter project.
+The TSR has a very small footprint of almost 3KB and should work with 8088/8086 CPUs.

-It won't work with a regular serial or PS/2 mouse.
+Please note that it won't work with a regular serial or PS/2 mouse.

-It is a modified version of the CuteMouse DOS driver based on [Davide Bresolin's version](https://github.com/davidebreso/ctmouse) that can be compiled with JWasm 2.12 on a modern Linux or Mac host, and is compatible with 8088/8086 CPUs.
+DirtyRat is a modified version of the CuteMouse DOS driver based on [Davide Bresolin's version](https://github.com/davidebreso/ctmouse) that can be compiled with JWasm 2.12 on a modern Linux or Mac host, and is compatible with 8088/8086 CPUs.

 The original CuteMouse driver project was developed from 1997 to 2009 by Nagy Daniel, Eric Auer, and many others.
 The project is hosted on [SourceForge](https://cutemouse.sourceforge.net) and released under the terms of the GNU General Public License (GPL).